-- Generation or editing of configuration templates and/or configuration values. - Generation of the configuration files based on configuration templates and configuration values defined in config.yml and constants.yml files. - · Execution of prebuild commands if defined for a particular configuration file or configuration directory. - · Placement of the generated configuration file in the target directory.
+- Generation or editing of configuration templates and/or configuration values. - Generation of the configuration files based on configuration templates and configuration values defined in config.yml, constants.yml and network.yml files. - · Execution of prebuild commands if defined for a particular configuration file or configuration directory. - Placement of the generated configuration file in the target directory.
 This step is called build in the configuration framework. - · Execution of postbuild commands if defined for that configuration file or configuration directory. - Execution of services commands if defined for that configuration file or configuration directory.
 This step is called services in the configuration framework. - Saving of the generated changes.
 This step is called commit in the configuration framework.

-9.1 Configuration templates
+11.1 Configuration templates